 Indeed it is true that the Letters of Ignatius were interpolated in the fourth century and a number of later forgeries and legendary Acts of his Martyrdom were later added to them.
 But scholars in the late nineteenth century finally succeeded in establishing, beyond a reasonable doubt, the original text of the seven authentic letters mentioned above.
 And these texts show that Catholic doctrines as “the real presence,” Christ’s divinity, and a priestly hierarchy were not introduced by the Roman Emperor Constantine in the fourth century, as charged by the Jehovah’s Witnesses and others, but are part of the legacy bequeathed by the apostolic Churches at the close of the New Testament era.

+This post focuses on the contribution of Ignatius of Antioch as a witness to apostolic tradtion regarding the humanity & divinity of Christ, the real presence of Christ’s Body and Blood in the Eucharist, and the Church as Catholic.
 For further reading on St. Ignatius of Antioch’s teaching on the humanity and divinity of Christ, the Eucharist, and the hierarchical structure of the Catholic Church, see J.N.D.
 Kelly, Early Christian Doctrines, Johannes Quasten, Patrology, vol 1, Marcellino D’Ambrosio, When the Church Was Young: Voices of the Early Fathers (Servant, 2014), and Cyril Richardson, Early Christian Fathers (NY: Collier, 1970), whose translation of Ignatius’ letters is used in this post.